Ask your doctor about using telehealth for conditions such as:

-At Allied Physicians Group our main concern is the health and wellbeing of our patients and their families.
+At Allied Physicians Group our main concern is the health and wellbeing of our patients, their families and the community.
 The situation is evolving rapidly and we are making every effort to implement protocols to maximize safety within our 33 locations.

 We understand there is a lot of fear and concern right now.
 The sensationalism and nonstop coverage from the media is making it difficult to respond rationally.